 By enrolling in CalFresh, you qualify for other free or discounted programs, including:

-- Discounts on utilities like PG&E, internet and phone service
+- Discounts on utilities like PG&E and phone service

 - Discounted transportation on BART, SamTrans, CalTrain and Bikes for All